phetsims/phet-info/postmortem_process.md

 - Note important items in the postmortem github issue, and create issues for any tasks the require action (such as updating documents, leftover "todo's", etc.

 - [ ]  **9.
 Take home messages**
-- From the top 5 successes/improvements, decide what are the "take home messages" that would be useful to note in the future, and add these to...(probalby HTML5 Postmortem Take Aways)?
+- From the top 5 successes/improvements, decide what are the "take home messages" that would be useful to note in the future, and add these to.
 - Report out at status meeting